donx-sys/image-processing/README.md

 **`ModuleNotFoundError: No module named 'tkinter'` on Linux** Install the system package for your distribution (see step 1 above).

+**`git: command not found`**
+Git isn't installed.
+On Windows, install it from
+<https://git-scm.com/download/win>.
+On macOS, run `xcode-select --install`.
+On Linux, install it with your distribution's package manager (see step 1 above).

 **Window appears blank, or the Docs button does nothing** Run `main.py` from a terminal, not by double-clicking.
 The lines it